Chiranjeebmishra77/WEBRtc/react-video-call-master/README.md

 2. Use the controls to mute/unmute your microphone and enable/disable your camera during the call.
 3. Enjoy real-time video communication with your friends and colleagues!

-## Deployment

-- **Frontend Hosting**: The frontend of this application is hosted on [Netlify](https://www.netlify.com/).
-You can access it at [Frontend url](https://yourvideoshare.netlify.app/).

-- **Backend Hosting**: The backend of this application is hosted on [Render.com](https://render.com/).
-You can access it at [Backend url](https://video-call-server-gm7i.onrender.com).

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request to the `master` branch of this repository.

-## Contact

-If you have any questions or suggestions, please feel free to contact us at [simranlotey01@gmail.com](mailto:simranlotey01@gmail.com).

 Thank you for using the React Video Call App!